Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Inserting a chain object to model the communications link

-Model the communications link between the transmitters on the satellites and the receiver on the ground.
-You also want to take into account the time for the signal to process.
+The LEO constellation is equipped with IR cameras.
+It will transmit that data back down to the Ground Terminal.
+Model the communications link between the constellation of transmitters on the satellites and the receiver on the ground.
+You also want to take into account the time it takes for the signal to process.

 1. Insert an Chain object () using the Insert Default () method.